nathanvda/on_the_spot/README.markdown

     end

-And inside your view you will have to specify the fields which you want to be "editable" :
+And inside your view you will have to specify the fields you want to be "editable" :

     Username: <%= in_place_edit @user, :name %>